lgarrison/AbacusCosmos/data_specifications.md

 ## Units
 All distances are comoving in the domain [-`BoxSize`/2, `BoxSize`/2), and all velocities are proper.
+See the Rockstar unit notes for information about comparing FoF positions to Rockstar positions.

 # Rockstar halos